Brickmasterr/Brickmasterr/README.md

 </h3>

 <p>
-Hello, My name is Brickmaster from <b>Bekasi, Indonesia</b>.
+Hello, My name is Brickmaster from <b>Jakarta, Indonesia</b>.
 And I'm just someone who loves programming and trying to be a full-stack developer.
 Hobby of developing something like <b>Discord Bot</b>, mainly developing in JS and Lua.
 </p>

 <!-- <h4>Things I code with</h4> -->